thiagoconsales/Mata-Mosquito-Game/README.md

 # Mata-Mosquito-Game
-Mata Mosquito Game was created using HTML5, CSS3 and Java Script
+Mata Mosquito Game was created using HTML5, CSS3 and Java Script and is not optimized for mobile devices.